rookasrudzianskas/boomx/docs/getting-started.md

         return decode_predictions(preds, top=3)[0]
 ```

-We also need to point Cog at this, and tell it what Python dependencies to install.
-Update `cog.yaml` to look like this:
+We also need to point BoomX at this, and tell it what Python dependencies to install.
+Update `boomx.yaml` to look like this:

 ```yaml
 build: